New York Criminal Lawyer/

-Charged with a Crime?
+Charged with a Crime in New York?
 Know Your Rights

-According to the Sixth Amendment of the United States Constitution, as a defendant you have several rights that may not be taken away.
+According to the Sixth Amendment of the United States Constitution, as a defendant, you have several rights that may not be taken away.
 Among others, your rights include:

-- The Right to a Speedy Trial – A trial may be delayed for several reasons, including to investigate, gather evidence, change venues, security, etc., but may not be simply delayed in order to advantage the prosecution.
+- The Right to a Speedy Trial – A trial may be delayed for several reasons, including to investigate, gather evidence, change venues, security, etc., but may not be delayed simply in order to advantage the prosecution.

 - Public Trial – Generally, a defendant is guaranteed the right to a public trial.
 This makes sure that all laws are followed and protects the rights of the defendant from an overbearing government, as well as ensuring a transparent judicial system.
 However, trials may be closed for the benefit of the defendant.
 For example, if excessive publicity or any other reason will inhibit the defendant’s right to a fair trial, it may be closed to the public.

 - Impartial Jury — The right to a jury trial does not apply to every criminal charge; a jury is not guaranteed for crimes that have a possible sentence of less than six months.
 A jury is also not guaranteed in Juvenile Court, as the sentences are generally lighter.
 However, in more serious cases, a jury is guaranteed (based on the request of the defendant or counsel), in which case the jury must be unbiased.
-Juries are chosen by both the defense attorney and the prosecutor through a process called vior dire.
+Juries are chosen by both the defense attorney and the prosecutor through a process called voir dire.
 Potential jurors found to be biased should be eliminated from the jury during the selection process.